aloisdeniel/figma-to-flutter/README.md

 ## Try it

 **Disclaimer : All of this is purely experimental and under active development (read why I started the project [here](https://aloisdeniel.github.io/introducing-figma-to-flutter/)).
 If I would have access to Figma rendering source code it would have been a lot easier and quicker (if a Figma employee read this and can share the algorithm, it would be awesome!), but be aware that all the rendering logic is reverse engineered, so you will experience a lot of inconsistencies!
-Moreover a few performance and rendering tests have been yet, so please share your experiences through issues.**
+Moreover a few performance and rendering tests have created yet, so please share your experiences through issues.**

-The easiest way is to use the [online tool](http://aloisdeniel.github.com/figma-to-flutter).
+The easiest way to start is the [online tool](http://aloisdeniel.github.com/figma-to-flutter).

 ## Documentation